sourcenetwork/docs.source.network/docs/query-specification/database-api.md

 }
 ```

-This example shows how to query for the additional `_version` field that's generated automatically for each added schema type.
-The `_version` is the same execution as `latestCommit`.
+The above example shows how to query for the additional `_version` field that is generated automatically for each added schema type.
+The `_version` has the same execution as `latestCommit`.

 Both `_version` and `latestCommit` return an array of `Commit` types because the `HEAD` of the MerkleDAG can point to more than one DAG node.
 This is caused by two concurrent updates to the DAG at the same height.
-DAG has a single head mostly, but it can have multiple.
+The DAG usually has a single head.
+However, it can also have multiple heads.